City of Lebanon closes parks, trails

-The City of Lebanon has closed all of its parks and trails in compliance with Gov. Kate Brown's "Stay Home, Save Lives" executive order.
+The City of Lebanon has closed all of its parks and trails in compliance with Gov. Kate Brown's "Stay Home, Save Lives" executive order issued in response to the ongoing spread of COVID-19 in the state.

 Lebanon's closure order is in force immediately and will remain in place until further notice.